AAYUSH-GUPTA-coder/AAYUSH-GUPTA-coder/README.md

 - <a href="https://aayushguptaji.hashnode.dev/build-your-own-nft-collection-using-quicknode-and-optimism" target="blank">Build your own NFT collection using QuickNode and Optimism</a>
 - <a href="https://aayushguptaji.hashnode.dev/how-to-build-an-nft-gallery-using-quicknodes-graphql-nft-api" target="blank">How to Build an NFT Gallery Using QuickNode's GraphQL NFT API</a>
 - <a href="https://aayushguptaji.hashnode.dev/how-to-airdrop-nfts-using-emails-with-paper" target="blank">How to Airdrop NFTs Using Emails With Paper</a>
+- <a href="https://aayushguptaji.hashnode.dev/how-to-call-a-function-with-safe-wallet-a-step-by-step-guide" target="blank">How to Call a Function with Safe Wallet: A Step-by-Step Guide</a>
 - <a href="https://aayushguptaji.hashnode.dev/what-is-rpc-node-navigating-the-world-of-rpc-nodes-and-node-providers" target="blank">What is RPC Node?
 Navigating the World of RPC Nodes and Node Providers</a>
 - <a href="https://blog.developerdao.com/how-to-build-an-nft-market-dashboard-using-quicknodes-graphql-nft-api" target="blank">How to Build an NFT Market Dashboard Using QuickNode's GraphQL NFT API</a>
 - <a href="https://blog.developerdao.com/automate-your-smart-contract-with-gelato" target="blank">How to Automate your Smart Contract with Gelato</a>